LousyBook-01/Camera-Breathing-Unity/README.md

 You can use this simple camera breathing script i created for your games

-credit me if you want idc i coded this in 2 mins lol
+credit me if you want idc i coded this in 2 mins lol star it if it helped contributions are welcome

 # How To Use